Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 }

 Copy the access_token to use with your API calls.
 The token is valid for 300 seconds (five minutes).
-Request a new token when this token has expired.
+Request a new token when this token expires.

 Impersonation